jeffgaynor/recipes/markdown/baked-stuffed-jalepenos.md

 category: Appetizers
 title: Baked Stuffed Jalapeños
 image: baked-stuffed-jalapenos.png
+description: Jalapeños Peppers stuffed with cheese and bacon make a great appetizer for a crowd!
+They're easy to prep ahead and then throw a batch in the oven when people get hungry.
+keywords: stuffed peppers, jalapeño poppers, baked, appetizers
+published: Monday, 28 Mar 2022 12:00:00 GMT
 time: 30
-posted: Monday, 28 Mar 2022 12:00:00 GMT
 ---

-## Description

-Jalapeños Peppers stuffed with cheese and bacon make a great appetizer for a crowd!
-They're easy to prep ahead and then throw a batch in the oven when people get hungry.

 ## Ingredients